Adversaries monitoring Tor traffic crossing their jurisdictional border and reconstructing Tor circuits: Background

 \subsection{Tor}

-The Onion Router (Tor) protocol is an anonymous communication protocol~\cite{TOR} that allows Tor users to hide which server they are communicating with.
-The Tor protocol uses intermediate nodes called \emph{onion routers} to achieve anonymity, where each onion router only knows the identity of its neighboring nodes.
-A user establishes a \emph{circuit} in the Tor network to communicate with a server, see Figure~\ref{fig:TorCircuit}.
-The last onion router in a circuit communicates with the server on behalf of the user.
+The Onion Router protocol is an anonymous communication protocol~\cite{TOR}.
+The Tor protocol uses intermediate nodes called \emph{onion routers} to achieve anonymity.
+A user establishes a \emph{circuit} of onion routers in the Tor network to communicate with a server, where each onion router only knows the identity of its neighboring nodes.
+The first onion router of a circuit is a \emph{guard node} $G$ and when a user creates a new circuit he picks the guard node from a small set of onion routers, the default Tor configuration is three guard nodes.
+The last onion router communicates with the server on behalf of the user and is called an \emph{exit node} $E$.
+The Tor protocol does not ensure encryption between the exit and the server and the a malicious actor could abuse the information.
+Only a few onion routers get marked as an exit and it is believed that the majority of the exit nodes are honest.
+The intermediate node, between the guard and exit, is a \emph{relay node} $R$.
+We let \emph{circuit node} refer to any of the nodes in a circuit.
 For simplicity we assume that all circuits consist of one user, three onion routers, and one server, which is the default Tor configuration.
 Restricting circuits to contain only three onion routers is not essential for our reconstruction algorithm.

-A Tor circuit is constructed incrementally, when a user creates a circuit it picks three onion router and establishes a shared key with each router.
-The user first performs a key exchange with the first onion router in the circuit, then a second key exchange with the second onion router, via the first, and finally the last key exchange with the third onion router, via the first and second onion router.
-Only when the circuit is complete can the user communicate with the server.